sha0x00/bluesheep/README.md

 make install (optional)
 ```

+# Enable Bluetooth Dongle

+Getting Bluetooth running in QEMU is a little tricky.
+Remember that every Bluetooth dongle, internal/external is considered a USB device.

 2. Make sure Bluetooth dongle is up and running.
 Assuming you only have one BT device
 ```